The problem requires the participating teams to argue persuasively before a Judge for either the Prosecution or the Defendant.

 You are expected to act formally.
 For instance:

 - Refer to the judge as “Your Honour.”

 - You make submissions to the court.
 You don’t tell the court what you think.
 The court needs your assistance in determining the relevant principles, but not your personal views or opinions.
 For example say “I/we submit”, and “it is submitted on behalf of the defendant”, NOT “I think”, or “it seems to me” etc.

 - Refer to your partner as “my learned junior/senior”.

 - Refer to your opponents as “my learned friend” or “counsel for the Prosecution/Defendant”.
 Always treat your opponents with utmost respect and courtesy.

 - Never interrupt the judge.
 However, the judge may interrupt you.
 Do not be offended if this occurs.
-The judge will be trying to direct you to an area of law that is relevant to the case
+The judge will be trying to direct you to a point that is relevant to the case.